 Do you recognise that feeling when everyone flies to the sun on a discount, while all you can find are those really expensive tickets!
 I regularly see ‘super’ offers from Tui or Easyjet, but when I choose to fly, those bottom prices have disappeared like snow in the summer sun.
 Fortunately, we have gained some experience in recent years with smart search for ticket prices.
-Therefore we share these experiences for anyone who wants to fly to the Algarve in 2019 and arrive with some money to enjoy the area!
+Therefore we share these experiences for anyone who wants to fly to the Algarve in 2019 and arrive with some money left to enjoy the area!

 1. Look at different departure days

 Of course, we are not all equally flexible when it comes to holiday trips.
 But it makes a huge difference whether you fly on a Thursday night or on a Friday morning.
 Sometimes waiting a day at home is worthwhile.
 Tuesdays and Wednesdays are the cheapest days in terms of ticket price.
 And returning on a Saturday is often a lot cheaper than – what everyone wants! – on a Sunday.
 Of course, the days around Christmas and the spring break are expensive travel days.
 But flying in autumn is often not much more expensive than in other weeks.
 With some clicking different departure days, you can easily earn an extra dinner at the beach.

 2. Look at different airports

 Most travelers leave from the nearest airport.
 But often flying from the bigger airports is not the cheapest option.
 Also take a look at flying from smaller airports.
 Parking fees are often a lot cheaper, so that is double profit.
 The most economical tickets are often offered by Ryanair, Easyjet or other budget airlines from less popular airports.
 Not really convenient to reach with public transport but if you go by car, an hour of extra driving can sometimes be quite worthwhile.

 3. View different ticket sites